pensjonatus/flash-fiction/blog/the-dragon.md

 ---
-title: 'The Dragon'
+title: The Dragon
 date: '2012-04-13'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 Jenny was just a little girl before the dragon came.
 She was afraid of it before